 I personally utilized a weekly agenda board in which I made a grid because of my three different preps.
 I had days of the week on top and the different classes down the side.
 I would jot down the topic and homework in each box.

 Mrs. Brack only teaches one prep, so she has created this fabulous daily agenda board to keep organized.
 It is super easy to set up with Scotch Expressions tape or any type of colorful painters tape.
 The homework, agenda, and big idea portion will change each day depending on the objective and lesson, while the weekly goals and opening routine remain the same.
+You can get these board labels and opening routine posters here.
+Update: To see my updated classroom, check out my classroom tour.

 I love the weekly goals area because it can be content specific or not.
 These goals can be everything from “85% mastery on the unit test” to “all students working on the warm up when the bell rings”.